ctxhou/react-tabtab/README.md

 ```

 Based on above example, the different to implement `normal tab` or `drag tab` is using different wrapper and child.

+And all the actions is controllable.
+You can customize your switch action.
+But if you don't want to write your own one switch logic, you can directly use `import {simpleSwitch} from 'react-tabtab/lib/helpers/move'` this built-in function.

 **normal tab**